joshuaSYSS/joshuaSYSS.github.io/index.md

   * Designed and developed an interactive game simulating collusive pricing behavior with 5 different scenarios to support teaching
   * Implemented TCP/IP networking framework to enable multi-user gameplay
   * Reviewed data collection workflow with academic staff, developed and designed automation features to boost efficiency by 10%
+- PALSI Leader (MA1200 - Calculus and Basic Linear Algebra I), Talent and Education Development Office, CityU, Hong Kong (Sep 2025 - Present)
+  * Nominated by the Department of Mathematics
+  * Tutor 8 students on the course MA1200 - Calculus and Basic Linear Algebra I
 - Summer Researcher, Bright Future Engineering Talent Hub, College of Engineering, CityU, Hong Kong (Mar 2024 - Jul 2024)
   * Learnt and researched about state-of-the-art image and video generation models
   * Had hands-on experience with LoRA and Stable Diffusion